-Submission Requirements for Review by the University Curriculum Committee
+Submission Requirements for Review by the UW Curriculum Committee (UWCC)

-Name of the prefix (following the above stated guidelines), both the 6-character code and what the prefix stands for.
+- Name of the prefix (following the above stated guidelines), both the character code and what the prefix stands for.

-Justification for the prefix, why it is needed and how it fit into the Department.
+- Justification for the prefix, why it is needed, and how it fits into the Department.

 - It must be signed by the same people who would approve a new course proposal.